jianqiucao/EE367L/Lab3/Lab3.md

      `fg`
      `Crtl-C`

-- Stage 1:

-  **Have the server execute “ls” whenever a client tries to connect to it.
+- **Stage 1: Have the server execute “ls” whenever a client tries to connect to it.
 The “ls” should output to the console.**

   - Add `execl("/usr/bin/ls", "ls", (char *)NULL);` in the child process in server.c

   - Example is in **ls367.c**

-- Stage 2:

-  **Have the output of “ls” is sent back to the client, where it is displayed.**
+- **Stage 2: Have the output of “ls” is sent back to the client, where it is displayed.**

+  - Create a pipe.

+  - In child process, use dup2() to redirect output in stdout to the pipe and execute "ls" command.

+  - In parent process, read the pipe and send the output to the client.

+  - Refer to **pipe.c**